Babe Ruth stars in this highly fictionalized and idealized biopic of his early life. Not a word of it is true but it is not without its corny charm.

 As a title writer, Baer proves to be…off.
 Behold his handiwork:

 There are too many cards in the film and they all seem to be reaching for weak laughs.
-A properly written title card has punch and with and, above all, it gets its point across in a pithy, punchy manner.
+A properly written title card has snap and with and, above all, it gets its point across in a pithy, punchy manner.
 Instead, Baer’s title cards just sort of take up time and seem to shout, “Look at me!
 Look at me!”
 They’re just plain annoying.
 Just when the audience gets a bit invested in the story, another title card shows up to explain the obvious with a tired quip.
 It’s no wonder that Baer did not write for the movies again until the coming of sound.

 The film also has some elements that are… uncomfortable.
 We also get the requisite ethnic jokes (Italians eating tons of garlic, tee hee!) and angry townspeople attempt to lynch Ruth.
 With overreactions like that, I think we can agree that it is a good thing that baseball is no longer the national pastime of the U.S.A.